shubhamrly/TypeFace-DropBox/README.md

     b.
 Sign-out button.
 4. A footer component that shows placeholder text.
 5. A logout page which shows a good-bye message.
+6. Redux for state management and redux persistance for redux persistance.

 ## Application Setup:
 Requirements: Node.js, Docker, VsCode.